-In recent years, shifts in regulatory processes, legislation, and the prominent presence of Brexit, has made an increasing impact on how businesses deal with cross-border affairs.
+In recent years, shifts in regulatory processes, legislation, and the prominent presence of Brexit, have made an increasing impact on how businesses deal with cross-border affairs.
 It’s still quite common to see improper customs compliance procedures result in hundreds and millions of lost revenue in a single year of business.
-This, unfortunately, is something that’s rooted from a just deliver mentality, wherein large corporations seek to land their goods or services internationally regardless of the cost.
+This, unfortunately, is something that’s rooted in a ‘just deliver’ mentality, wherein large corporations seek to land their goods or services internationally regardless of the cost.

 However, it’s becoming more common to see light shed on Customs & Trade, which has historically been a function siloed away within the finance and supply chain teams.
 More and more, businesses are starting to understand the profitability that proper processes in this area of Indirect Tax can bring.